hashhar/nas/README.md

 `qbittorrent/gen_password.py` script.
 Update the value for `WebUI\Password_PBKDF2` in `qBittorrent.conf` with the output of the script.

+### Restic Rest Server

+You need to create the username using the `create_user` script within the image.
+This will generate a `.htpasswd` file in the `$RESTIC_ROOT/restic` which you can then keep reusing.

 # Appendix

 ## Docker macvlan Networking